 When translating a text, it’s hugely important that editors follow both register and the customer’s instructions displayed on the platform.

-- Informal register is usually required by companies that provide services or products mainly to young people and want to address them in a friendly and colloquial way.
+- The informal register is usually required by companies that provide services or products mainly to young people and want to address them in a friendly and colloquial way.

-- Formal register is used when companies want to maintain a certain tone with their audiences, when they want to address them in a respectful, courteous, and reserved way.
+- The formal register is used when companies want to maintain a certain tone with their audiences when they want to address them in a respectful, courteous, and reserved way.

 Client Instructions In the client’s instructions, you can also find additional information that can be useful during the translation, such as the type of content, a short description of the company’s service, and information related to particular aspects of their business or their client.